needmoregrind/FutureFunded/README.md

 # FutureFunded
-FutureFunded simplifies the search for scholarships and educational resources by gathering opportunities into one accessible platform.
+FutureFunded is a work-in-progress project aimed at simplifying the search for scholarships and educational resources by bringing various opportunities together into one easy-to-use platform.
+Its goal is to provide a space where students can easily find funding and learning tools, reducing the time and effort spent searching.
+As the project continues, it seeks to improve access to educational opportunities and make it easier for students to discover resources that meet their needs.